MHaringa/insurancerating/docs/reference/edit_smoothing.md

 [`add_smoothing()`](https://mharinga.github.io/insurancerating/reference/add_smoothing.md).
-This is intended for actuarial review of a smoothed tariff curve, for example to flatten an unstable segment, align the end points of an interval, or add extra knots where expert judgement should guide the curve.
+This is intended for actuarial review of a smoothed tariff curve, for example to flatten an unstable segment, align the end points of an interval, or add extra control points where expert judgement should guide the curve.
 The adjusted smoothing is applied when [`refit()`](https://mharinga.github.io/insurancerating/reference/refit.md) is called.